asha23/trumps/README.md

 The React part is in the folder /trumps-frontend

+If you look at the other branches in the Repo, you can see some of my more aborted attempts at creating this!
+Slightly embarrassing. :(

 ## TODOS

 Create a plugin so that the game can run via a shortcode anywhere in a theme.
 I have made a start on this.